counterbeing/europe-trip-blog/preprocessing/src/README.md

+## Next Steps
+- Write out master index
+- Read photos from master index
+- Write new, or replace with newly provided photos

 ## Overview of Photo Processing

 - Calculate the phash of the image to determine if it exists already or, if it needs to be processed.